Countdown to Final Crisis: Jimmy Olsen

 Back at Jimmy's apartment, Forager reveals to Jimmy that he is a soul catcher who is collecting the spirits of the deceased New Gods.
-Jimmy later sees the words "To Apokolips" daubed on his bathroom cabinet.
-Before going to Apokolips, Jimmy decides to go and seek the aid of the "Hairies" of the Habitat.

-Jimmy travels to Apokolips and decides to confront Darkseid to determine his involvement with what is going on with his manifesting powers.
-Solomon tells him that he had been turned into a spirit collector by Darkseid, who plans to drain him of all his powers when the time comes.
-He is then sent back to Earth along with everyone else.
-Jimmy is later captured by Mary Marvel, who intends to deliver him to Darkseid.
-Darkseid turns Jimmy's powers off and prepares to absorb them, but is attacked by Superman.
-As they battle, Mary Marvel fights and defeats Donna, Kyle, Forager, Black Canary, and Vixen.
+Solomon later tells Jimmy that he was converted into a spirit collector by Darkseid, who plans to eventually drain his powers.
 Darkseid reactivates Jimmy's powers to cause him to emit kryptonite radiation to kill Superman.
 However, Ray Palmer sneaks inside Jimmy and destroys the circuitry that controls his powers before being overcome by its defenses.
 Jimmy transforms into a scaled giant and prepares to fight Darkseid.
 Darkseid fights Jimmy across Metropolis and is about to kill him when Ray Palmer emerges from Jimmy's head, having shut down the device inside Jimmy that was storing the essences of the New Gods.
 A Boom Tube then opens up and Orion, Darkseid's son, emerges.
 Orion clashes with Darkseid and kills him after ripping Darkseid's heart from his chest.
 Soon afterwards, Jimmy returns home, where his relationship with Forager deteriorates.